Why settle for store-bought Otis Spunkmeyer’s blueberry muffins when you can make a much better batch at home?

 2. Prepare the blueberries.
 If you’re using either canned or fresh blueberries, rinse and drain them well.
 For frozen blueberries, do not thaw them.

 3. Make the batter.
-Place cake mix, instant pudding, eggs, oil, milk, and vanilla in a large bowl and beat them together with an electric mixer on medium speed.
+Place cake mix, instant pudding, eggs, oil, milk, and vanilla in a large bowl.
+Beat them together with an electric mixer on medium speed.

 Don’t over-mix the batter!
 Stop as soon as the ingredients are well-combined.
 This will take around just 2 – 2 1/2 minutes, maybe even less.